Happy Meal: Bans

-On November 2, 2010, the San Francisco Board of Supervisors passed a law requiring that children's meals sold in restaurants must meet certain nutritional standards before they could be sold with toys.
+On November 2, 2010, the San Francisco Board of Supervisors passed a law requiring that children's meals sold in restaurants meet certain nutritional standards before they could be sold with toys.
 The law, urged in part by an increase of childhood obesity in the United States, would allow toys to be included with children's meals that have fewer than 600 calories and fewer than 640 milligrams of sodium, contain fruits and vegetables, and include beverages without excessive fat or sugar.
 The board overturned the veto of Mayor Gavin Newsom on November 23, 2010, to pass the law.
 The law has been ridiculed by the satirical news program The Daily Show.
 McDonald's circumvented the ban by charging 10 cents for the toys.

 A class action lawsuit seeking to ban Happy Meal toys in California was filed in 2010.
 The suit was dismissed in April 2012.

 In Chile, the Happy Meal, along with kids' meals at other fast food chains, no longer includes free toys, in response to a 2012 law banning such toys in a move to prevent obesity.